General FAQs About Studying Abroad

 ❌ No. Part-time earnings cover living expenses, but tuition fees require bank loans or scholarships.

-What are the stay-back options after completing a master's in the UK?
+What are the stay-back options after completing a master's Degree in the UK?

 -